Serve this sweet and spicy Bourbon Chicken recipe over a big bowl of rice for a taste of New Orleans cuisine at your own kitchen table.

 - Serve immediately over rice garnished with green onion.

-- To thicken sauce further, at the end of cooking.
-Dissolve 1 tablespoon cornstarch in 1-2 tablespoon cold water.
+- To Thicken Sauce at the End of Cooking.
+Dissolve 1 Tbsp cornstarch in 1-2 Tbsp cold water.
 Stir until completely dissolved.
 Increase heat, and mix cornstarch slurry into sauce.
 Mix well, cook just until sauce has thickened slightly.
 Repeat process, if desired, until thickened to your taste.
 (You may opt to skip this step altogether.)